 For stable fractures where the bones remain aligned: mild injuries can be treated using immobilisation with a cast, splint, or brace, allowing the bones to heal properly.
 Immobilisation helps prevent further movement of the injured limb and promotes optimal alignment during the healing process.

-To determine a suitable treatment option for your sports, schedule an appointment with our experienced Consultant Orthopaedic Surgeon, Dr Jerry Chen, for a thorough assessment and treatment plan.
-Dr Chen is a skilled surgeon with a proven track record in helping numerous athletes in Singapore return to their favourite sport.
+To determine a suitable treatment option for your bone fracture, schedule an appointment with our experienced fracture specialist, Dr Jerry Chen, for a thorough assessment and treatment plan today.

 References